post-self/marsh.post-self.ink/content/kickstarter.md

 * Stickers and bookplates
 * One's name in the credits, with a personalized message at the higher tiers.

+All in all, it was invigorating and refreshing to see how well this all went.
+The rest of my life is a bit of a shitshow now, so having something go as well as this is really comforting.

 ### Motes Played

 Over the last week of December and the first two weeks of January, I hammered out a novella surrounding And We Are The Motes In The Stage-Lights of the Ode clade, an exploration of childhood sys-side.